Colbss/ar_chemlight/README.md

 ### Known Issues

-- Dropping the chem light without aiming causes it to not glow
+- Dropping the chem light without aiming causes it to not glow.
+Please raise a PR if you know how to fix.

 ## License